whiskey drink in speakeasy

 Arcade Bar

 For those nostalgic for the 80’s and 90’s, this vibrant arcade bar with over fifty classic arcade games will bring you back.
-With throwback movies and shows playing around the space, there’s no shortage of entertainment.
+With throwback movies and shows playing around the space, there’s no shortage of entertainment at Up-Down

 They have an extensive beer selection that boasts both local and national brews.